dgis/emu48android/ReadMe.txt

 TODO

+- Bug: Sometimes the haptic feedback is reset to its default!
+Actually, the full settings are gone!!!
+Searching a scenario to reproduce...
+- Show KML log on request.
+- Serial port support (via USB OTG and maybe Bluetooth).
 - Manage the HP 48 port 2 with the same kind of interface for the memory card.
 - The render pixels are very nice.
 A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - Somehow LEFT (Shift on the keyboard) + 7 activates the DIVIDE-key (z-Key)..., but with the NUM-Key it can make it work without problems...